Yeonsangun of Joseon: Hangul ban

 On July 22, Yeonsan ordered the beheading of people who were using Hangul, and severe beatings for persons who did not report others.
 He ordered his court's ministers to burn all the books in their homes with Hangul gugyeol footnotes.
 However, he allowed Hangul books translated from hanja, or Unhaeseo.
 These books were often the works of a former monarch, and it is speculated that even a tyrant like Yeonsan could not have purged the achievements of the former monarchs, who were also his ancestors.

 The rounding up of people who knew Hangul and the investigations continued through early August, but they failed to catch the culprit, and Yeonsan's short-lived Hangul ban was over.
 Later in December, Yeonsan himself ordered the translations of "calendar-books" into Hangul, and in September of the following year he ordered the translation and recital of a "mourning script" regarding a dead court woman.

 Dethronement

-In 1506, the 12th year of Yeonsangun's reign, a group of officials — notably Pak Wŏnjong, (Note: His adoptive daughter (biological daughter of Park Su-rim) will later become Royal Noble Consort Gyeong, a concubine of King Jungjong.)
-Sŏng Hŭian, Yu Sunjŏng, and Hong Gyeong-ju (Note: His daughter will later become Royal Noble Consort Hui, a concubine of King Jungjong.) — plotted against the despotic ruler.
+In 1506, the 12th year of Yeonsangun's reign, a group of officials — notably Pak Wŏnjong, Sŏng Hŭian, Yu Sunjŏng, and Hong Gyeong-ju (Note: His daughter would later become Concubine Hui, a consort of King Jungjong.) — plotted against the despotic ruler.
 They launched their coup in September 1506, deposing the king and replacing him with his younger half-brother, Grand Prince Jinseong.
 The king was demoted to "Prince Yeonsan" (Yeonsangun; 燕山君, 연산군) and sent into exile on Ganghwa Island, where he died after two months.
 His concubine, Jang Nok-su, who had encouraged and supported his misrule, was beheaded.
 In addition, despite the new king's reluctance, Yeonsangun's four young sons were also forced to commit suicide by poison only a few weeks later.